leandrovi/arkit-react-native/README.md

 Welcome to my POC (proof of concept) to test **ARKit** with **React Native**!

-This project was developed with the guys from [Rocketseat](https://github.com/Rocketseat), following a great step by step from their Code Challenge.
+This project was developed following the great step by step found in [Expo AR Docs][expoar] and their [awesome example in github](https://github.com/expo/expo-three-ar/tree/master/example).
-You can check it out in [this link](https://www.youtube.com/watch?v=k12PTZHaHV4&t=1s).

-The main goal was to render the ambar Pokemon in Augmented Reality :heart:
+The main goal was to render a simples three.js cube in Augmented Reality :heart:

-## :arrow_forward: App Demo
+### App Screenshot

 Under construction.